SRI-AIC/valet/docs/VRCoordinators.md

 ## Coordinator Syntax

-A coordinator expression has the form:
+A coordinator pattern definition has the form:

 ```
 <name> ~ <expression>